cessda/cessda.cdc.versions/README.md

 ## Built With

 The Jenkinsfile in each of the Data Gathering and User Facing component repositories defines the build pipeline for that component.
+See also the **'README.md'** file in each of those repositories.

 ## Contributing